jaymarnz/dialserver/README.md

 6. Enable corepack since I use pnpm as the package manager:
     ```
     $ sudo corepack enable
     ```

-6. Install additional development tools to support NPM modules that require compilation.
-Some of these were already installed on my RPi distribution.
-    ```
-    $ sudo apt install build-essential libusb-1.0-0 libusb-1.0-0-dev libudev-dev git
-    ```

 ## Pairing the Microsoft Surface Dial